craftcms/docs/docs/3.x/dev/functions.md

 ## `expression`

-Creates and returns a new <api:yii\db\Expression> object, for use in database queries.
+Creates and returns a new <yii2:yii\db\Expression> object, for use in database queries.

 ```twig
 {% set entries = craft.entries()